wormhole-foundation/native-token-transfers/solana/README.md

 make build
 ```

-For building the mainnet binaries, the only requirements are `docker` and `make`:
+#### Verifiable Builds

+For building verifiably, make sure [`solana-verify`](https://crates.io/crates/solana-verify) is installed and Docker is installed and running.

+Run the following command to build the program binaries deterministically for `mainnet`:

 ```sh
 make artifacts-mainnet
 ```

-which will produce the object files into the `artifacts-mainnet` directory.
-This is the recommended way of building the binaries as it results in deterministic builds.
+> This will produce the generated artifacts in the `artifacts-mainnet` directory.

 For Solana devnet builds, or local testing builds, use the following commands: